 I think readers are-- they're living in a world now where they can go find whatever will confirm their bias.
 If the Washington Post doesn't report Ferguson the way they want it reported, they can go to a place that feeds their ideology, that feeds their view of the world.
 And those sites exist.
 That's why they're in business.

-We’re in a moment where people are choosing their own media and in politics, national politics, we have a sort of separation.
+We're in a moment where people are choosing their own media.
+And in politics, national politics, we have a separation.
 You see more confirmation bias in source selection when it comes to national politics than anywhere else.
-But actually, moments of crisis like Ferguson and Baltimore and, I shudder to say, the next instance are moments where we open up the aperture just a little bit more and the meaning can change.
+But actually, moments of crisis, like Ferguson and Baltimore and, I shudder to say, the next incident, are moments when we open up our picture just a little bit more, and the meaning can change.